ibm-cloud-docs/cloud-object-storage/tutorials/getting-started.md

 ### Login into Bluemix

-First we need to actually login to the cloud platform.
-This can be done either by providing an email and password, or by using an API key.
+First we need to actually login to the cloud platform, either by providing an email and password or by using an API key.

 ```
 $ bx login